 In terms of academic experience, most fashion illustrators have a degree in graphic design or a related subject before progressing in this career.
 To get accepted onto a degree of this kind, you will need GCSEs and potentially A levels, or entry based on passing a foundation course.
 Alternatively, you can build up a strong portfolio and gain experience in relevant positions to impress prospective employees.

-Similar to a news journalist, a fashion reporter writes about the latest in clothing, trends and accessories for a range of publications.
+Similar to a news journalist, a fashion reporter writes about the latest in clothing, trends, buy good beauty products and accessories for a range of publications.

 A fashion journalist is no longer limited to securing a job for a print publication — with a range of online magazines out there, there are more opportunities available.
 You could also go freelance, but work isn’t guaranteed here.
 As part of the job, you’ll likely be required to travel and meet new people to conduct interviews and get the latest on fashion stories.